-At the April 14, 2003 Public Advisory Group meeting, members approved the following change to the management objective: The volume harvested will not exceed 100% (+10% variance) of the total AAC for the five year cut control period.
+Management Objective: The volume harvested will not exceed 100% (+10% variance) of the total AAC for the five year cut control period.

 This indicator is a simple annual summary the volume of timber harvested form the DFA.
 These values are determined from timber scale billings and is the same data used by the crown to determine stumpage revenue.